-For Global Wealth Management Financial Advisors and Global Consumer Group Financial Executives of CBNA
+For Global Wealth Management Financial Advisors

 In your first year of employment, your compensation is considered to be \$60,000.
-If you earned more than \$60,000 at a previous employer in the prior year and want your insurance coverage to represent your prior earnings, you can, but do not have to, provide a copy of your previous years Form W-2 Wage and Tax Statement to your HR representative within 30 days of your hire date.
-Providing a copy of your previous years Form W-2 is optional.
+If you earned more than \$60,000 at a previous employer in the prior year and want your insurance coverage to represent your prior earnings, you must provide a copy of your previous year's Form W-2 Wage and Tax Statement to your HR representative within 30 days of your hire date.

-If you provide a copy of the form, your Basic Life insurance amount will be set at the higher amount (up to \$200,000) shown on the form.
+If you decide to provide a copy of the form, your Basic Life insurance amount will be set at the higher amount (up to \$200,000) shown on the form.
 Your contributions for medical coverage, Optional GUL amount, and LTD benefits and contributions also will be based on the higher amount.

-Your decision to have your total compensation set at \$60,000 or your actual amount is irrevocable.
+Your decision to have your total compensation set at \$60,000 or based on your Form W-2 amount is irrevocable.